-Families may be entitled to a free childcare place for 2 year olds if the family meet a criteria as specified by the DfE.
+Families may be entitled to a free childcare place for 2 year olds if the family meet either the disadvantaged families or working families criteria as specified by the DfE.

 3&4 year old universal EEF

 All children are eligible for up to 15 hours per week of free childcare the term following their 3rd birthday with a Local Authority Approved Childcare Provider.